The FrontPack Story

 Once Upon a Time

 We had a cycling family growing up.
-Two adults, two kids, a sense of adventure and a sense of humor.
-I did my first long distance ride in college, leading a tour from NY to Quebec.
-The next big ride was with my girlfriend, now wife, cycling from Eugene Oregon to San Francisco.
+Two adults, two kids, and a sense of adventure.
+My first long distance ride was in college, leading a tour from NY to Quebec.
+The next was with my girlfriend, now wife, cycling from Oregon to San Francisco.

 Family cycling beginnings